-Students in the BSN degree program are encouraged to complete a course in Statistics as part of the Natural Sciences/Mathematics or General Education elective requirements whenever possible to be prepared for graduate study.
-While not required in the Thomas Edison State College BSN degree program or for admission to the Thomas Edison State College Master of Science in Nursing (MSN) degree program, Statistics is a required prerequisite for one of the MSN degree requirements, Evidence Based Nursing Practice, and is required for admission to many graduate nursing programs elsewhere.
+A strong foundation in both written communication and mathematics is essential for success in higher education.
+Advanced study and practice of nursing requires that RNs be proficient in communicating through writing in preparation for research and publication.
+Assessment of all major written assignments in both the undergraduate and graduate nursing courses at Thomas Edison State College will include the student's use of written skills as well as their knowledge of the subject matter.
+Students in the BSN degree program are encouraged to complete a course in statistics as part of the natural sciences/mathematics or general education elective requirements whenever possible to be prepared for graduate study.
+While not required in the Thomas Edison State College BSN degree program or for admission to the Thomas Edison State College MSN degree program, a course in statistics, or a knowledge of statistics is a prerequisite for one of the MSN degree requirements, Evidence Based Nursing Practice, and is required for admission to many graduate nursing programs elsewhere.